ArmDeveloperEcosystem/arm-learning-paths/content/install-tools/vnc.md

  WantedBy=multi-user.target

  ```

-The commands below are for any Linux distrbution using systemd.
+The commands below are for any Linux distrbution using `systemd`.

 To start the SSH daemon: